areebkhan274427/Compresser-Decompresser/README.md

 <!-- https://user-images.githubusercontent.com/74968170/196412431-26733d97-5a90-449f-8e1e-2f069eab5fce.mp4 -->

-# Dtails of Projects
+# Details of Projects
-basically there is a two part of project where in one part we are basically compressing a file and another part again decompessing again.
+basically there is a two part of project where in one part we are basically compressing a file and another part again decompressing again.
 # Compress java :

               public class Compress {